Searching for Gita, the Little Pearl: Part 7

 When Borys pulled up to the jet on the tarmac of the small, private airfield he had an eerie feeling.
 He stepped out of the car and the silence sent chills down his spine.
 The jet sat quietly unprepared for flight except the door was open, but Oskar was nowhere in sight.
 'Maybe he's in the bathroom in the hangar,' he thought.

 He stood on the tarmac and listened.
 He called Oskar's name as he tiptoed slowly around the jet.
-As he rounded the back side of the jet his stomach clenched with fear so intense he nearly doubled over in pain.
-A few steps more and he froze.
-He heard footsteps behind him coming out of the door of the jet.
-An armed man appeared.
+As he rounded the back side of the jet he heard footsteps behind him and froze.
+He broke out in a cold sweat and felt like he was going to vomit.
 Two other men appeared from the hangar close by, one an armed stranger, the other a smiling Oskar.

 "Sorry Borys, I work for the biggest purse.
 Judge Mazur left you in the dust."

-Fear shot through Borys' entire body.
-Pain crushed his chest and he dropped to the ground.
-He was dead and not a shot was fired.
+Pain crushed Borys' chest and he dropped to the ground dead.
+Not a shot was fired.

 Ula and Gita plopped down into the living room easy chairs exhausted.
 Borys was laid to rest and the last guest had just left the wake.
 The ladies sat together in silence, too tired to talk, but there was a powerful emotional connectedness.
 They were on their own now, but they would make their journey to a new life together.

-After a time Gita looked at her precious godmother, who in truth, was like a dear aunt.
+After a time Gita looked at her precious godmother.
 It was Ula who loved and nurtured her after Mama disappeared, even though her father tried to interfere.
 He didn't like Ula because she was Mama's dear friend.

 "Aunt Ula," she said, "what are your plans now that all the dust has settled?"